 The workshops we still busy with the production of the BAC Lightnings and with the development of the BAC Strikemaster (a further development of the Jet Provost) which first flew in October 1967.

-A short period after the cancellation of the TSR-2 project had seen an inter-governmental 'memorandum of understanding' signed between France and the UK to develop the SEPECAT Jaguar combat aircraft (which is described on a seperate web page).
+A short period after the cancellation of the TSR-2 project had seen an inter-governmental 'memorandum of understanding' signed between France and the UK to develop the SEPECAT Jaguar combat aircraft (which is described on a separate web page).
 With the airframes being produced by Breguet and British Aircraft Corporation, this news secured 1,000’s of jobs at Warton.

 The first French prototype flew in September 1968 with the first UK built example flying from Warton a year later in September 1969.
 In total some 543 aircraft were built worldwide with large numbers created at Warton.